KirHash/Learning-BlockChain/README.md

 09. Interfaces, Libraries, Blockchain Oracle, Chainlink and its features (mostly Data Feed)
 10. SafeMath, For Loop, transfer, send and call keywords, Modifier
 11. Gas Optimizations using constant and immutable keywords, custom error messages and special functions: constructor, recieve and fallback functions
+12. Ether.js, aysnc and await keywords and encryption of private keys